https://www.polity.org.za

 State-owned enterprises (SOEs) are the biggest players (40%), followed by municipalities (23%), provinces (20%), national departments and their agencies (16%), and public-private partnerships (PPPs) (2%).
 One can expect the SOE share to decline over the coming years and PPPs to increase.
 Medupi and Kusile are nearing completion, and both Eskom and Transnet will rely more on private capital for further projects.

-Though public investment is going up, the total is still only equal to about 4% of the expected GDP for the 3 years.
+Though public investment is increasing, the R943.8-billion is still only equal to about 4% of the expected GDP for the 3 years.
 Using more private-sector money is indispensable if we want to increase public investment.

 Public–private partnerships

-Although PPPs form only about 2% of the R943-billion budgeted for infrastructure, they punch above their weight with regard to delivering good-quality outcomes.
-Toll roads are a good example - we all know the difference between driving on a toll road and driving on a provincial road.
+Although PPPs form only about 2% of the R943-billion budgeted for infrastructure, they punch above their weight when it comes to delivering good-quality outcomes.
+Toll roads are a good example – we all know the difference between driving on a toll road and driving on a provincial road.

 The range of PPPs is now being expanded to include projects like the redevelopment of 1 Military Hospital in Tshwane and Tygerberg Hospital in the Western Cape, as well as the upgrade of 6 border posts between South Africa and its neighbours.